eotoalex/project3/README.md

 # Quick Start up Guide
+> Here is video [demo]() to get your feet wet.
+>
-> To get started click [here](https://evening-castle-24597.herokuapp.com/) to visit our site.
+> If you want to get started on your own click [here](https://evening-castle-24597.herokuapp.com/) to visit the beta version of the app.
 > If it's taking extra long to load, please be patient as Heroku wakes up.
->
-> Here is a quick [demo]() to get your feet wet.

 # Beta Release Notes